mingyu-lu/mingyu-lu.github.io/index.md

 I am passionate about applying these techniques to accelerate real-world impact in healthcare and drug discovery.
 I've been fortunate to work with many wonderful collaborators and am always excited to connect on new research opportunities.

 ### Background
 Previously, I collaborated with [Li-wei Lehman](https://web.mit.edu/lilehman/www/), [Zach Shahn](https://sph.cuny.edu/about/people/faculty/zach-shahn/), and [Finale Doshi-Velez](https://finale.seas.harvard.edu/) at Harvard and MIT.
-I have also spent summers interning at academic and industrial research labs, including the [Laboratory for Computational Physiology](https://lcp.mit.edu/) at MIT, [Bosch Research](https://www.bosch-ai.com/), and Microsoft Research (Real-World Evidence group, now part of MAI).
+I have also spent summers interning at academic and industrial research labs, including the [Laboratory for Computational Physiology](https://lcp.mit.edu/) at MIT, [Bosch Research](https://www.bosch-ai.com/), and [Microsoft AI (formerly MSR-RWE)](https://www.microsoft.com/en-us/research/group/real-world-evidence/).

 Before my Ph.D., I earned my MD from Kaohsiung Medical University and completed a Master’s in Biomedical Informatics at Harvard Medical School.